Convergence of three-dimensional loop-erased random walk in the natural parametrization: Notation and background

 It is well known that if $(M, d)$ is separable, convergence of measures in the Prokhorov metric is equivalent to weak convergence of measures.
 Therefore, $\pi$ is a metrization of the topology of weak convergence on ${\cal P} (M)$.
+It is also well known that if $(M, d)$ is a compact metric space, the metric space $\big( {\cal P} (M), \pi \big) $ is compact.
+Finally, if $(M,d)$ is a complete, separable metric space, the metric space $\big( {\cal P} (M), \pi \big) $ is complete.